 My research focuses on the demography of crises and violence.
 I am particularly interested in issues of family formation, fertility and population change in contexts affected by armed conflict and disasters.
-Part of my doctoral project also examines the consequences of conflict violence on the quality of intimate relationships and issues of family violence, including implications for domestic abuse.
+Part of my doctoral project also examines the consequences of armed violence on the perpetuation of violence within the home and intimate relationships.

 My work is interdisciplinary.
-I combine theoretical approaches from demography, economics and sociology with standard demographic, causal and spatial methods.
-I focus on low- and middle-income settings experiencing socio-economic and demographic changes, particularly the South Caucasus and Central Asia.
-I also have research interest and experience in the Middle East, and Europe.
+I combine theoretical approaches from demography, economics, development studies and sociology with standard demographic, causal and spatial methods.
+I focus on low- and middle-income settings, particularly in the South Caucasus and Central Asia.
+I also have research interests and experience in the Middle East Latin America and sub-Saharan Africa.

-I hold a MSc in Demography (2016) and a MSc in Social Research Methods (2017) from the London School of Economics, and a BA in Political Economy (2015) from King's College London.
-I am a member of the International Union for the Scientific Study of Population (IUSSP), the British Society for Population Studies (BSPS), the Population Association of America (PAA) and the Household in Conflict Network (HiCN).
+I obtained two Master's degrees (MSc) from the LSE - one in Demography (2016) and one in Social Research Methods (2017) - and a BA in Political Economy (2015) from King's College London.
+I am a member of the International Union for the Scientific Study of Population (IUSSP), the British Society for Population Studies (BSPS), the Population Association of America (PAA), the Italian Association for Population Studies (AISP), the Population Health in Armed Conflict (PHAC) and the Households in Conflict Networks (HiCN).